dmatrix/spark-misc/src/py/sc/variants/README.md

 ## 🤝 Contributing

-1. Follow the DRY principle - use shared utilities
+1. Use shared utilities for consistency
 2. Optimize queries with CTEs instead of window functions
 3. Add comprehensive tests for new features
 4. Update documentation for any changes